 Preventing Cardiomyopathy in Duchenne Muscular Dystrophy: Long-Term Follow-Up of Patients in the Randomised, Placebo-Controlled Drug-Trial of Perindopril and Bisoprolol

-John P Bourke, Andrew Bryant, Gregory Landon, Alexis Burn, Stefan Spinty, Ros Quinlivan, Zoya Alhaswani, Thomas Chadwick, Francesco Muntoni, Michela Guglieri; DMD Heart Study Group
+John P Bourke, Andrew Bryan, Gregory Landon, Alexis Burn, Stefan Spinty, Ros Quinlivan, Zoya Alhaswani, Thomas Chadwick, Francesco Muntoni, Michela Guglieri; DMD Heart Study Group

 Corrigendum to "Home infusion experience in patients with Pompe disease receiving avalglucosidase alfa during three clinical trials" [Molecular Genetics and Metabolism, 143 (2024) 108608]